kdaily/aws-cli/proposals/pr-contrib-guide.md

 selected for review it is added to an internal queue.
 This queue manages the prioritization of these features but is not visible to the community.

-The change is automatically tested to indicate if it is compatible with the existing code.
-Maintainers review and request changes to a contributor's GitHub pull request.
+Pull requests are subjected to automated tests and checks which provide preliminary feedback.
+Once a pull request passes all automated tests and checks, it requires review from a maintainer to proceed toward being merged.

 Maintainers may also push changes directly to a contributor's pull request in order to expedite completion or if the contributor is no longer engaged.
 In some cases, the maintainers will open their own pull request if the proposed change is not acceptable as is or they fail to find an existing pull